-The rice husk is supplied mainly by external sources using road transport, whose transportation emissions are accounted.
-The amount of biomass supplied by external sources will be measured with a stationary scale at the entrance of the factory.
-The amount of biomass supplied by Pilecco Rice Mill will be measured by a flow meter located at the conveyor.
-Another scale at the entrance of the boiler measures the total amount of rice husks combusted by GEEA.
-By using biomass as fuel, the project will also avoid methane emissions due to the decay of unutilized rice husks.
+The amount of biomass supplied by external sources will be measured with a stationary scale at the entrance of the industry complex.
+The amount supplied by Pilecco Rice Mill will be measured by a flow meter located at the conveyor and the amount of rice husks used in the project will be measured with a scale in the system's entrance.